norax0/NyaBackups/README.md

 > [!WARNING]
 > there are definitely some issues with the plugin
-> you can use it,it works, but it's a bit barebones right now.
+> you can use it,it works, but it's a-bit barebones right now.

 ## Why?
 because most backup plugins are insanely hard to use,and "bloated", instead NyaBackups tries to achieve the smallest possible backup size,for quantity over speed.